cfurrow/video-scripts/README.md

 # Video Scripts
 Scripts to make working with large video files easier.
 Specifically VHS tape importing and chapter inserting.

+Does not work if ruby is not installed on your system.
+Still need to tweak how the docker ruby works.
+May have to dockerize ruby + ffmpeg together

 ## generate-mp4-chapter-metadata
 Given a normal text file with timestamps in it: